China at the Olympics: 2002

-Yang Yang (A) won first Winter Olympics gold medal in short track speed skating, as the first gold medal for Team China in Olympic Winter Games.
+Yang Yang (A) won the country's first Winter Olympics gold medal in short track speed skating, as the first gold medal for Team China in Olympic Winter Games.

 2006

-Han Xiaopeng, first male athlete to win Winter Olympics gold medal in freestyle skiing.
+Han Xiaopeng became the first Chinese male athlete to win a Winter Olympics gold medal in freestyle skiing.

 2010

-Wang Meng shined in short track speed skating with three golds.
+Wang Meng earned three golds in short track speed skating.

-Shen Xue and Zhao Hongbo finally won figure skating gold in the event of pair skating after four participations.
+Shen Xue and Zhao Hongbo won figure skating gold in the event of pair skating, after four prior participations.

-Wang Bingyu and her team (Yue Qingshuang, Liu Yin, Zhou Yan and Liu Jinli) created history by winning the first curling Olympic medal for China in the women's tournament.
+Wang Bingyu and her team (Yue Qingshuang, Liu Yin, Zhou Yan and Liu Jinli) won the first curling Olympic medal for China in the women's tournament.

 2014

 China won 3 gold, 4 silver, 2 bronze medals and ranked 12th at the 2014 Winter Olympics in Sochi, Russia in February 2014.

-Zhang Hong won first Chinese gold medal in speed skating.
+Zhang Hong won the first Chinese gold medal in speed skating.

 2018

 China won 1 gold, 6 silver, 2 bronze medals and ranked 16th at the 2018 Winter Olympics in Pyeongchang, South Korea in February 2018.

-Liu Jiayu won first ever Olympic medal in snowboarding for China.
+Liu Jiayu won the country's first ever Olympic medal in snowboarding for China.

 Wu Dajing became the first Chinese male short track speed skating Olympic champion by breaking the world record at the 500-metre event.